isomerpages/moe-acjc/_student-life/Character Education/Sexuality Education.md

   <tr>
     <td style="border: 1px solid grey" class="tg-7yig">Developing Healthy Relationships/ Theme 3B 'Sexual Health and Behaviour’</td>
     <td style="border: 1px solid grey" class="tg-7yig">If Not Now When (Part 2)<br>(60 mins)</td>
-    <td style="border: 1px solid grey" class="tg-ktyi">Is one’s personal choice more important than considering the impact and consequences of one’s choice on others?<br><br>In this lesson, students examine issues related to abortion and the impact of sexually transmitted infections (STIs); understand that one has to make responsible decisions for both self and others, and consider sexual abstinence before marriage to remove any risks that come with casual sex.
+    <td style="border: 1px solid grey" class="tg-ktyi"><i>Is one’s personal choice more important than considering the impact and consequences of one’s choice on others?</i><br><br>In this lesson, students examine issues related to abortion and the impact of sexually transmitted infections (STIs), and understand that one has to make responsible decisions for both self and others.<br><br>Students are also taught to consider sexual abstinence before marriage to remove any risks that come with casual sex.
 The lesson will also focus on being a source of support for others who may be pregnant or have STIs.<span style="background-color:initial"> </span></td>
     <td style="border: 1px solid grey" class="tg-9hzb">Term 2</td>
   </tr>
 </tbody>